SUNSHINE COAST CHURCHES REFEREE’S ASSOCIATION INC.

 Not notifying or late notification to the SCCRA Appointments Officer of availability.

-Not confirming or rejecting appointments to the SCCRA Appointments Officer within the prescribed time frames.
+Not rejecting appointments to the SCCRA Appointments Officer within the prescribed time frames.

 Team Sheets incomplete or not received by the SCCSA within the prescribed time frames